theralfbrown/buildvpn/README.md

 Specifically, it goes through the steps necessary to setup, manage, and maintain OpenVPN servers including:

 * Configuring a certificate authority and key server.
-* Generating encryption keys including DH and TLS-Auth.
+* Generating encryption keys Diffie Hellman  and TLS-Auth.
 * Creates a server.conf file to meet the needs of your environment.
-* Builds client certificate packages for authentication for both *Nix and Windows.
+* Builds client certificate authentication configurations for both *Nix and Windows.

 Usage
 -----